Gallicchio-Lab/AToM-OpenMM/examples/ABFE/temoa-g1/README.md

 ### Replica Exchange

-Copy also the `nodefile` from the scripts directory
+Copy the `nodefile` from the scripts directory
 ```
 cp $HOME/examples/ABFE/scripts/nodefile .
 ```